 Description: Within a practical time-period applicable to an individual source sector, initiative or action, the Partnership will consider new information on the performance of BMPs, including the contribution of seasonal, inter-annual climate variability, and weather extremes.
 Jurisdictions will assess this information and their support programs and adjust plans through the two-year milestone process to implement their Phase III WIPs to better mitigate anticipated increases in nitrogen, phosphorus, or sediment due to climate change.
 Jurisdictions will provide a narrative consistent with the Guiding Principles that describes their programmatic commitments to address climate change in their Phase III WIPs.

-Implementation Considerations: The CBP’s assessment of the projected impacts and modeling results of climate change in 2025 and 2050 for a range of scenarios would be relayed to the jurisdictions.
-The jurisdictions would include a narrative strategy in their Phase III WIPs, outlining their programmatic and/or numeric commitments to address projected impacts consistent with the Guiding Principles, outlined below (approved by the PSC on December 13, 2016).
-Narrative strategies could vary across jurisdictions; however, by following a “narrative template,” they could be standardized or harmonized to provide for transparency, accountability, and consistency.
-EPA could potentially use these elements as a guide to evaluate the proposed narrative strategies in the Phase III WIPs.
+Implementation Considerations: The CBP will relay its assessment of the projected impacts and modeling results of climate change in 2025 and 2050 for a range of scenarios to the jurisdictions.
+The jurisdictions are expected to include a narrative strategy in their Phase III WIPs, outlining their programmatic and/or numeric commitments to address projected impacts consistent with the Guiding Principles, outlined below (approved by the PSC on December 13, 2016).
+Narrative strategies can vary across jurisdictions; however, by following a “narrative template,” they can be standardized or harmonized to provide transparency, accountability and consistency.
+EPA can potentially use these elements as a guide to evaluate the proposed narrative strategies in the Phase III WIPs.

-To inform implementation, over the longer-term, it is expected that the Partnership would need to work together to facilitate the collection and evaluation of BMP performance data.
-This will enable the Partnership to learn more about BMP performance and the sensitivity of BMPs that are attributable to climate change, to allow for consideration of these factors while adaptively managing for long-term change.
-Periodically, in support of this action, the CBP Partnership, through STAC working consultatively with CRWG, could compile and assess the latest climate and ecosystem science, research, or data, and relay this information to jurisdictions.
+To inform implementation, over the longer-term, the Partnership expects to facilitate the collection and evaluation of BMP performance data.
+This will enable the Partnership to learn more about BMP performance and its sensitivity attributable to climate change, and allows for consideration of these factors for adaptive management in the long-term.
+Periodically, in support of this action, the CBP Partnership, through STAC working consultatively with CRWG, can compile and assess the latest climate and ecosystem science, research, or data, and relay this information to jurisdictions.

 Sample Narrative Template: